top of page

 • “You can’t mess this up or no one will take you seriously.”

-So we make promises from a place of pressure and fear, not care and confidence.
-And when we can’t meet those promises, we feel ashamed.
-We double down.
-Or we give up entirely.
+So we make promises from a place of pressure and fear rather than care and confidence.
+When we fail to meet those promises, shame sets in.
+We either double down or give up entirely.

-The cycle continues, reinforcing the belief that we’re unreliable, when in truth, we’ve just never been taught to build trust in a way that actually works.
+This cycle reinforces the false belief that we’re unreliable when, in truth, we just haven’t learned how to build trust in a way that works.

 The Cost of Skipping This Step

-When you try to change your life without self-trust, it’s like building a bridge on unstable ground.
+Trying to change your life without self-trust is like building a bridge on unstable ground.

-You might start strong, with ambition, with structure, with all the right intentions.
-But without the inner foundation of self-trust, it’s easy to get discouraged, burned out, or stuck in self-blame.
+Every step you take feels precarious.
+You might start strong—with ambition, structure, and good intentions.
+But without that inner foundation of self-trust, it’s easy to become discouraged or burned out.

 • You mistake stumbles for failure.

-• You try to shame yourself into action — and wonder why it doesn’t work.
+• You try to shame yourself into action and wonder why that doesn’t work.

-Self-trust is what lets you hike the whole trail, not just the easy parts.
+Self-trust enables you to hike the entire trail, not just the simple parts.

 How to Start Rebuilding Self-Trust

-Here’s the good news: Self-trust isn’t something you either have or don’t.
-It’s something you build, step by step, with practice and patience.
+Here’s the good news: you don’t either have self-trust or not; you build it, step by step, with practice and patience.

-• Drink a glass of water in the morning.
+• Drink a glass of water every morning.

 • Write one sentence in your journal.